-This simple grilled fish with a nutty crunchy exterior and a moist flaky inside required me spending least time and effort in the kitchen, has less amount of spices yet yields wholesome and satisfying meals.
+This simple grilled fish with a nutty crunchy exterior and a moist flaky inside required me spending least time and effort in the kitchen, has less amount of spices yet yields wholesome and satisfying meal.
 Normally I make fish in curries but this one time I decided to make it grilled and serve it with a salad.
 This recipe requires no stirring of the masala or chopping of onions or making a ginger- garlic paste.
-(The only chopping work required is for the coleslaw, which is actually minimalist).As such fish takes least time to cook therefore it fits well into my scheme of things.
+(The only chopping work required is for the coleslaw, which is actually very little).As such fish takes least time to cook therefore it is perfect to cook for a hot summer day.
 All you need to do is crush the nut…that’s it!
 Rest, you only need to assemble the ingredients together, dunk the fish fillets into a bowl, then into another and grill it.
 Simple!

 I have used semolina instead of bread crumbs and I am pleased with the result.
 The sweetness of the coleslaw pairs fabulous with the kick of mustard and the crunch of nuts.